gardener/landscaper/docs/usage/Blueprints.md

 :warning: in the following data import and target import is used as synonym for import and export.
 The specification applies to both.

+For advanced configuration options regarding import definitions, have a look at [conditional imports](./ConditionalImports.md).

 #### Data Imports

 Data imports are the default import type that can describe arbitrary data in json or yaml format.